carlosvalin94/miaucontrol/README.md

 ### Hint

-The app will find the lights IP automatically, if it doesn't you can write the IP name manually, to find it you can use this command:
+The app will automatically detect the light's IP.
+If it doesn't, you can enter the IP manually.
+To find it, you can use the following command:

 avahi-browse -r -t _elg._tcp

 ### I need your help

-I have no much time to spend on this, if you do, feel free to fork this and upload the app to flathub or snapcraft
+I don't have much time to spend on this project.
+If you do, feel free to fork it and upload the app to Flathub or Snapcraft.